iambrainstorming/coding_blog/src/linux/Offline_centric_apps.md

 **Communication Framework:**

 - The `Online App` provides an API endpoint with three fields for the `Offline App`: a data description, the data itself, and the function name of the WebAssembly (wasm) code.
+Custom wasm code is one time uploaded to `Online App` by `Offline App`.
 Custom wasm logic facilitates remote server communication, enhancing interoperability.

 **User Traceability:**